andrewyyp/andrewyyp.github.io/_pages/about.md

 Welcome to my page!
 I am a data scientist in Google, focusing on GenAI safety.
 Previously, I was a postdoctoral researcher in Upenn.
 I am also a cat father (pronounced as 'servant').

+I love doing research.
+My research interests included causal inference and survival analysis.
+You can find my publication on [Google scholar](https://scholar.google.com/citations?user=Dh1O7JAAAAAJ&hl=en).
+I have a huge list of research ideas and I don't have time yet to implement, thus I am looking forward to collaboration, let me know through email!

+My current interest is on responsible, explainable, and safe AI.
+I recently got into this world, barely knew some literature but hasn't started any official research yet.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.